 Important buildings and parks to know about before wandering the streets of Athens.

 Take a stroll on lively streets and get lost in the busy squares of the Greek capital.

 With fresh Greek produce, flowers or handmade goods, they really give you a taste of true Athens!

-A handy electronic map for the budget traveler, with all the important landmarks of Athens.
+A handy electronic map for the budget traveler, with all the important landmarks mentioned in the Athens travel guide.

 Neighborhoods of Athens